 Tip: Pack your bike!
 The Katy Trail goes right by Hermann as it follows the Missouri River across the state.

 In fall, frosty whitecaps splash along the Lake Erie shore, sending visitors scuttling inland-just in time for leaf peeping and wine tasting.
 Make The Lodge at Geneva-on-the-Lake your base camp and the Convention and Visitors Bureau's color-coded map your guide.
 Two loop drives lead to 18 covered bridges, as well as many of the area's 20 family-run wineries.

-Helpful tip If you try to see every bridge, expect to drive a lot and find yourself on a few dirt roads.
-It’s a fun quest, but many visitors stick to the wineries and enjoy whatever bridges happen to be nearby.
+Tip: If you try to see every bridge, expect to drive a lot and find yourself on a few dirt roads.
+It's a fun quest, but many visitors stick to the wineries and enjoy whatever bridges happen to be nearby.

 Wisconsin: Kettle Moraine Scenic Drive

-In the 1940s, residents of the glacier-formed hills between Madison and Milwaukee envisioned a scenic drive that would draw city folk to the region’s state parks and forests.
+In the 1940s, residents of the glacier-formed hills between Madison and Milwaukee envisioned a scenic drive that would draw city folk to the region's state parks and forests.
 Today, ubiquitous green acorn signs make navigation a snap.
-Highlights include a hike up Bald Bluff, a romp through history at Old World Wisconsin, a climb to the top of Holy Hill Basilica and a stay at the delightful Cold Spring Inn, hidden on 89 acres near Kettle Moraine State Forest.
+Highlights of this scenic drive include a hike up Bald Bluff, a romp through history at Old World Wisconsin, a climb to the top of Holy Hill Basilica and a stay at the delightful Cold Spring Inn, hidden on 89 acres near Kettle Moraine State Forest.

-Street scene The posh town of Delafield adds a splash of variety along an otherwise woodsy route.
+The posh town of Delafield adds a splash of variety along an otherwise woodsy route.
 Stylish shops and galleries fill Colonial-style storefronts, and the chic restaurant Zin serves California-Italian cuisine worth a drive.